Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

 Cornell Johnson will accept R3 apps without exams up until June 1 (March 25)

 You can submit your R3 app for the full time MBA to Johnson on April 8 without exam scores, as long as you send them by June 1.
 (If you’ve sat for exams, Johnson asks that you submit current test scores for GMAT/GRE/TOEFL even if you plan to retake, indicating this in the Option Essay.)
 If you’re unable to meet the exam deadline, Johnson will move your application to the 2020-21 season.

 UVA Darden transitions to rolling admissions, accepts undergrad exam scores (March 24)

 In an expansive message to applicants on March 24, Darden announced that it’s added flexibility on multiple fronts to support applicants to its full-time MBA program for the Class of 2022.
-This including rolling admissions through July 15, and consideration of expanded test credentials.
+This includes rolling admissions through July 15, and consideration of expanded test credentials.
 It makes Darden the first top MBA program now accepting undergrad entrance exam scores – SAT, ACT or country-specific exam score – from R3 applicants who have not taken the GMAT, GRE, LSAT or MCAT exams.
 (Caveat being that “if test centers reopen in the near future, applicants may submit a test score up until 15 July.”)

 Candidates with completed applications are still encouraged to submit by the original R3 deadline of April 6.
-It’s also added an additional app deadline of June 1 to its deferred admission Future Year Scholars Program (this in addition to the existing April 6 and August 1 deadlines).
-Darden’s Executive MBA program will accept apps through end of June.
+They’ve also added an additional app deadline of June 1 to its deferred admission Future Year Scholars Program (this in addition to the existing April 6 and August 1 deadlines).
+Darden’s Executive MBA program will accept apps through the end of June.

 Wharton extends Advanced Access Deadline (March 24), allows R3 apps without exam results